robertgshaw2-neuralmagic/nm_projects/Monitoring-Feature/README.md

 # pipeline_outputs:                           # not specified, so not logged
 ```
 This configuration does the following at each stage of the Pipeline:
-- *Pipeline Inputs*: Raw data (from the `identity` function) is logged to Prometheus once every 100 predictions and a custom function called `my_fn` is applied once every 1000 predictions and is logged to all loggers.
+- **Pipeline Inputs**: Raw data (from the `identity` function) is logged to Prometheus once every 100 predictions and a custom function called `my_fn` is applied once every 1000 predictions and is logged to all loggers.
-- *Engine Inputs*: The `channel-mean` function is applied once per 10 predictions and is logged to all loggers.
+- **Engine Inputs**: The `channel-mean` function is applied once per 10 predictions and is logged to all loggers.
-- *Engine Outputs*: No logging occurs at this stage
+- **Engine Outputs**: No logging occurs at this stage
-- *Pipeline Outputs*: No logging occurs at this stage
+- **Pipeline Outputs**: No logging occurs at this stage

 </details>

+### Loggers
+DeepSparse Logging provides users with ability to log to Prometheus out-of-the-box as well as the ability to add custom loggers.

+[DAMIAN]

+Loggers are configured using the

 ## Usage